As U.S. pandemic intensifies, North Dakota becomes 35th state to require masks

 North Dakota joined 38 other states this month in reporting record daily jumps in new cases, 17 others with record deaths and 25 others with a record number of COVID-19 patients in hospitals, according to a Reuters tally.

-“Our situation has changed, and we must change with it,” North Dakota Governor Doug Burgum said in a statement late on Friday.
+“Our situation has changed, and we must change with it,” North Dakota’s Republican Governor Doug Burgum said in a statement late on Friday.

 The mask order, similar to other state mandates, requires face coverings to be worn in most indoor public places and “in outdoor business and public settings when it is not possible to maintain physical distancing.”